Get PreApproved for Home Loan 2026 Tips & Tricks

 The excitement of getting your first home starts with pre-approval – don't skip this step!

-i know it can be scary to be talking to a loan officer to be talking to anyone really about your finances because for most people it's a very personal and private thing and i'm to be honest your lender is going to probably find out more about your finances than even you knew but i promise the entire process is super important to make sure that you can comfortably afford that new mortgage payment so you can worry about living in your dream home instead of affording your dream home.
+It can be scary to be talking to a loan officer, to be talking to anyone really about your finances, because for most people it's a very personal and private thing, and to be honest your lender is going to probably find out more about your finances than even you knew.
+But I promise the entire process is super important to make sure that you can comfortably afford that new mortgage payment so you can worry about living in your dream home instead of affording your dream home.

-all right now let's start with what lenders even look at during the pre-approval process for me i like to simplify it down to just three things income assets and credit let's start with income when we're getting you qualified for a mortgage we're using your gross income that's your income before taxes and everything else is taken out this means if you're a regular w-2 employee this is your income before taxes if you're self-employed it's a little bit trickier because you have all these different deductions.
+All right, let's start with what lenders even look at during the pre-approval process.
+For me I like to simplify it down to just three things: income, assets, and credit.
+Let's start with income.
+When we're getting you qualified for a mortgage we're using your gross income — that's your income before taxes and everything else is taken out.
+This means if you're a regular W-2 employee this is your income before taxes.
+If you're self-employed it's a little bit trickier because you have all these different deductions.

-usually it's your effective income after deductions that's what your taxes are usually calculated on so once again your income before taxes but after deductions if you're self-employed now what's great is a lot of times you can have a co-signer for example if you're married you have your spouse as a co-signer on the loan and we're going to use your gross household income so make sure you're keeping this in mind try to consider everyone in your household who's going to be living in the house consider using their income and using them as a co-signer to help you qualify for this mortgage now if you don't have a co-signer that's fine too there's a lot of people who have helped throughout the years who literally just bought their homes by themselves so it never hurts to try now income is probably one of the most important pieces to getting pre-approved because this is really going to dictate how much you can afford so if you want to make sure that you can even afford the home
+Usually it's your effective income after deductions — that's what your taxes are usually calculated on.
+So once again, your income before taxes but after deductions if you're self-employed.
+What's great is a lot of times you can have a co-signer.
+For example, if you're married you have your spouse as a co-signer on the loan and we're going to use your gross household income.
+So make sure you're keeping this in mind.
+Try to consider everyone in your household who's going to be living in the house, consider using their income and using them as a co-signer to help you qualify for this mortgage.
+If you don't have a co-signer that's fine too — there's a lot of people who have helped throughout the years who literally just bought their homes by themselves, so it never hurts to try.
+Income is probably one of the most important pieces to getting pre-approved because this is really going to dictate how much you can afford, so if you want to make sure that you can even afford the home you want to live in, start budgeting.

 Mortgage Pre-Approval: What Lenders Review (Income, Credit & More)